We earn commissions if you shop through the links below. Read more

 This article is too short to list them all, but it’s crucial that you’re aware of which ones your business needs and that you follow the steps for application and put your business on the road to success.

-In Connecticut, businesses need certain licenses and permits to legally operate as a business.
+In Connecticut, businesses need certain licenses and permits to operate legally.
 The regulatory hurdles required vary depending on the type of business, its location, and the products and services offered.

 To help you launch your new business, this article lays out the most commonly needed permits and licenses in Connecticut — and details the steps required to acquire them.